dhutapratama/docs/facades.md

 <a name="when-to-use-facades"></a>
 ## When To Use Facades

 Facades have many benefits.
-They provide a terse, memorable syntax that allows you to use Laravel's features without remembering long class names that must be injected or configured manually.
+They provide a terse, memorable syntax that allows you to use Lets's features without remembering long class names that must be injected or configured manually.
 Furthermore, because of their unique usage of PHP's dynamic methods, they are easy to test.

 However, some care must be taken when using facades.
 The primary danger of facades is class "scope creep".
 Since facades are so easy to use and do not require injection, it can be easy to let your classes continue to grow and use many facades in a single class.
 Using dependency injection, this potential is mitigated by the visual feedback a large constructor gives you that your class is growing too large.
 So, when using facades, pay special attention to the size of your class so that its scope of responsibility stays narrow.
 If your class is getting too large, consider splitting it into multiple smaller classes.